xSardine/AMQ-Stuff/SpecialCharacterMacro/README.md

 # Special Character Macro

 ## What it does
-Let you use macro for typing stuff in chat
+Let you use macro for typing stuff.

 Currently, the script let you press f2 to type ō and f4 to type ū, and ctrl+1 to type @husahusahusahusa (fuck his name)